camunda/camunda-docs/docs/self-managed/operate-deployment/operate-authentication.md

 | DELETE_PROCESS_INSTANCE | process-definition                      | User can delete process instance related to defined process definition.                                                     |

 For more information, visit the [Identity documentation](../../concepts/access-control/resource-authorizations/).

+## Zeebe Client Credentials

+In case the Zeebe Gateway is setup with Camunda Identity based authorization, [Zeebe Client OAuth Environment Variables](../zeebe-deployment/security/client-authorization.md#environment-variables) need to be provided.